irrer/DICOMClient/README.md

 It is often convenient to create a shortcut on your desktop, and then drag-and-drop DICOM files and folders to start it.

-## Most recent <a href="http://htmlpreview.github.io/?https://github.com/irrer/DICOMClient/blob/master/docs/user_manual/user_manual_1.0.48/output/index.html">User Manual</a>
+## Most recent <a href="http://htmlpreview.github.io/?https://github.com/irrer/DICOMClient/blob/master/docs/user_manual/user_manual_1.0.48/output/index.html">instructions and how to's</a>